randyprime/lua-test/README.md

 # Features
 - Very fast pixel art asset creation & iteration pipeline with Aseprite via `asset_workbench/aseprite_asset_export.lua`
 - Shaders with a rendering system that can be completely overhauled to suit whatever VFX you need
-- A single-function entity gameplay programming workflow that scales well
+- A dead simple entity gameplay programming "ECS"
-- Fully featured sound design via FMOD, with wrappers for making it feel extremely easy to program the actual sound playback hooks
+- Fully featured sound design via FMOD with beautiful playback helpers
-- Very tight Game_State and Entity structure that can be easily serialized

 # The Structure